 A raw device is a contiguous region of a disk accessed through an interface that provides “raw” access to the input/output system.
 By saying “raw” access, we are saying that it is not through the file system.
 On Unix, this interface is implemented with a character device.
 In this way, direct access is achieved between a process and a logical disk.
 In such an implementation, executing a write operation by a process will move the data to the device directly (not through the file system).
 Although this solution is very efficient (especially in a system with high input/output contention), it is the most complex of all the options from an administrative point of view.

 What is the Cluster File System (CFS) in Oracle?

 Clustered file systems (CFS) allow multiple servers to access the same file system.
 CFS solves the disadvantages and complexities of raw devices by providing a simpler solution for storage management.
 Oracle supports various types of CFS: Oracle Cluster File system (OCFS), Veritas Cluster File System (VCFS), IBM GPFS, Tru64 File System.
-The disadvantage of this solution is its cost, since the alternatives provided by the various vendors will require their corresponding license.
+The disadvantage of this solution is its cost since the alternatives provided by the various vendors will require their corresponding licenses.
 In the case of Oracle Cluster File System (OCFS), although it is free, it is only available for Linux and Windows environments.